In a State Dominated by Fossil Fuel Interests, Labor Scored a Huge Victory

 If you’d like to change what’s being prioritized at the government level, I encourage you to volunteer for my campaign.
 I’m running to represent the people—not the wealthy interests—of Washington County’s ninth district.
 We need help with door-knocking, data entry, research, writing, and more.

 You can also donate to my campaign.
 We’re funded by small, individual donations.
 We’ve also made a commitment to using only union-printed or labor-donated campaign materials.
 Right now we’re raising funds for two runs of union-printed door hangers, so that we can make sure every one of the 4000+ households in our district receives an introductory door hanger now and a reminder door hanger closer to the election.
-We also need to do a small union-shop run of lawn signs, cover the costs of printing walk sheets, make sure our canvassers have pens, clipboards, rain ponchos, water, and snacks, etc. We have a modest fundraising goal of $2500 for the whole campaign, and we’re currently a fifth of the way there—help us out if you can.
+We also need to do a small union-shop run of lawn signs, cover the costs of printing walk sheets, make sure our canvassers have pens, clipboards, rain ponchos, water, and snacks, etc.

 Finally, simply register to vote (or double-check your registration to make sure it’s still accurate!) and commit to showing up at the polls for the Washington County Commission general election (where I’m on the ballot) along with the state & federal primaries on August 2nd, and again for the state & federal general elections on November 6th.